Siegel-Lab/libSps/Manual.md

 ### Python

-This section contains the documentation for using libSps from Python3.
+This section contains the documentation for using libSps from Python3. libSps should be imported as follows:

+    from libSps import make_sps_index

 #### Creating indices

+@todo silence stxxl messages

 First you need to pick the correct implementation of the sparse prefix sum index for your use-case.
 For this, it is easiest to call the `make_sps_index` factory function with the appropriate parameters.